The Object of My Affection: Plot

-Nina decides to invite Paul and his older acting mentor with whom he lives, Rodney, for Thanksgiving after a rather prickly brunch with a late arriving George, his brother Frank and his brother's latest fiancée.
+Nina invites Paul and his older acting mentor with whom he lives, Rodney, for Thanksgiving, after a rather prickly brunch with a late arriving George, his brother Frank, and his brother's latest fiancée.
 After the evening winds down, Paul stays the night with George, resulting in a heated argument between George and Nina, and heartache for Rodney.

-At Frank's wedding, they continue their discussion as Nina has begun to realize the reality of the situation.
+At Frank's wedding, Nina and George continue their discussion as Nina begins to realize the reality of their situation.
 Nina fully explains to George her feelings for him.
 George, who loves Nina as his best friend, tells her that, ultimately, he wants to be with Paul.
-A few hours later, Nina gives birth to a beautiful girl she names Molly.
+A few hours later, Nina gives birth to a baby girl she names Molly.
 Vince, ecstatic, visits her in the hospital, but when he leaves to complete paperwork, Nina and George remain alone with Molly.
-Nina asks George when he plans to move out to which he replies that he doesn't know.
-She asks him to move out of her apartment before she gets home from the hospital, stating that it would hurt her too much to have him stay any longer knowing that he doesn't love her the same way she does him.
+Nina asks George to move out of her apartment before she gets home from the hospital, stating that it would hurt her too much to have him stay while knowing that he doesn't love her the same way she does him.

 Eight years later at George's school, everyone goes to see Molly in a musical production that George has directed.
-George is now the principal of the school.
-Nina is now in a relationship with Louis, and George is still with Paul, both of them now happy.
+George is now the principal of the school, Nina is in a relationship with Louis, and George is still with Paul.
 Rodney is also there, still considered 'one of the family' by Louis and Nina.
 Nina, George, and young Molly (who refers to George as her "Uncle George") walk together, hand-in-hand, on their way to get coffee and talk.

 Cast

 Production

+Paramount Pictures optioned McCauley's book in the late 1980s.
+In 1993, Nicholas Hytner was brought in as director.
+Winona Ryder was offered the role of Nina, but turned it down so Uma Thurman was cast opposite Keanu Reeves.
+Paramount dropped the project in November 1996 and later Reeves and Thurman also dropped out.
+Jennifer Aniston and Paul Rudd were cast instead.

 The shooting took place from June to July 1997, in New York.
-Winona Ryder was initially offered the role of Nina, but turned it down so Uma Thurman was cast opposite Keanu Reeves but both dropped out.
-Jennifer Aniston and Paul Rudd were cast instead.